Authentic Lessons for 21st Century Learning

 Explore

-In groups, students work together to summarize the first 10 amendments to the US Constitution in their own words.
-Each student chooses three amendments and creates visual representations for them.
+In groups, students work together to summarize the first 10 amendments of the U.S. Constitution in their own words.

 Explain